chef/chef-web-docs/chef_master/source/chef_client.rst

           :width: 100px
           :align: center

-     - A physical node is typically a server or a virtual machine, but it can be any active device attached to a network that is capable of sending, receiving, and forwarding information over a communications channel.
+     - This physical node is typically a server or a virtual machine, but it can be any active device attached to a network that is capable of sending, receiving, and forwarding information over a communications channel.
 In other words, a physical node is any active device attached to a network that can run a chef-client and also allow that chef-client to communicate with a Chef server.
    * - .. image:: ../../images/icon_node_type_cloud_public.svg
           :width: 100px
           :align: center